 TFRs issued under section 91.138 address a determination that an inhabited area within a declared national disaster area in the State of Hawaii needs protection for humanitarian reasons.

 Pro Tip: It is easy to tell these two types of TFRs apart because one smells like coconuts.
 Another tip is you could look for a fire-fighter in a hula skirt.

 Section 91.145, Management of Aircraft Operations in the Vicinity of Aerial Demonstrations and Major Sporting Events.
 Major Sporting events – Congress mandated flight restrictions over specific major sporting events through Public Law 108-7 as amended by Public Law 108-199.
-These events are: Major League Baseball, National Football League, NCAA Division One Football games, NASCAR Sprint Cup, Indy Car, and Champ Series races.
+These events are: Major League Baseball, National Football League, NCAA Division One Football games, a NASCAR cup, Indy Car, and Champ Series races.
 FAA has issued a standing NOTAM detailing the restrictions and conditions that apply to those events.
 For sporting events not covered by the Congressional mandate, the FAA will consider requests submitted based on the criteria listed in 14 CFR 91.145(b).